barbaradenney/portfolio/content/posts/design-system-series-part4-driving-team-adoption-strategies.md

 ---

 Even with strong leadership support and cross-team communication in place, getting individual teams to adopt the design system is an entirely different challenge.
 Each team has their own roadmap, their own deadlines, and often their own way of doing things.
-Adoption requires time, effort, and a shift in mindset—and none of that happens by accident.
+Adoption requires time, effort, and a shift in mindset, and none of that happens by accident.

 ## The Adoption Challenge